atsushieno/aap-core/README.md

 Extensibility is provided like what LV2 does.
 VST3-specifics, or AAX-specifics, can be represented as long as it can be represented through raw pointer of any type (`void*`) i.e. cast to any context you'd like to have.
 Those extensions can be used only with supported hosts.
 A host can query each plugin whether it supports certain feature or not and disable those not-supported plugins.

-Technically it is not very different from LV2, but you don't have to spend time on learning RDF and Turtle to start actual plugin development (you still have to write manifests in XML).
+Technically it is not very different from LV2, but Android is the first citizen in AAP.
+Also you don't have to spend time on learning RDF and Turtle to start actual plugin development (you still have to write manifests in XML).
 Audio developers should spend their time on implementing or porting high quality audio processors.